 Staff should ensure that the transport arrangements and the vehicle meet all legal requirements.
-Staff should ensure that the driver has the appropriate license for the vehicle, that the vehicle is roadworthy and is appropriately insured and that the maximum capacity is not exceeded.
+Staff should ensure that the driver has the appropriate license for the vehicle, that the vehicle is roadworthy, has a valid MOT certificate and is appropriately insured and that the maximum capacity is not exceeded.